sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/HopperBASICSpec.md

 - **Embedded Features**: Real-time capabilities for microcontroller applications
 - **Optimization**: Performance tuning for 6502 constraints

-The current implementation provides a robust foundation with complete function declaration, storage, and display systems.
-The addition of STRING support as immutable string constants provides the essential string functionality needed for the benchmark programs while maintaining simplicity and avoiding complex string memory management.
+The current implementation provides a robust foundation with complete function declaration, storage, and display systems, plus a working BIT type with logical operations.
+The BIT type serves as an excellent template for implementing the STRING and BYTE types.
 The next major milestone is implementing function execution to enable the Fibonacci benchmark, which will validate the core interpreter functionality before adding loop constructs and other advanced features.